gamblevore/speedie/README.md

 Use Speedie if you feel called to: Because you find it fun to work on, or work in.

-Describing why anyone would Speedie is a bit difficult.
+Describing why anyone would use Speedie is a bit difficult.
 I can say "the programs it makes, run fast" but most people would rather write C++ if they want speed.

 I could say "you usually only need a little code to do a lot" but most dynamic languages have this property.
 And besides, lacking a debugger right now really hampers development.
 (I'm working to fix this.)